mcmire/personal-content--writings/posts/ai-fact-or-fiction/Questions to answer.md

 	- https://neuraplus-ai.github.io/blog/agi-2027.html
 	- https://archive.org/details/thinkingmachines0000prat/ — interesting, need to read this further
 	- History of AI: https://www.britannica.com/science/history-of-artificial-intelligence
+	- Dartmouth conference of 1956 was assembled "based \[on] the conjecture that every aspect of learning or any other feature of intelligence can … be so precisely described that a machine can be made to simulate it": http://jmc.stanford.edu/articles/dartmouth/dartmouth.pdf
 - If one reason for building AI is that it's inevitable someone will build it anyway, was that always the case and when did we reach that point?
 - What about other society-changing technological innovations in the past, like the internet and electricity and machines and graphing calculators?
 What were the public reactions toward these?
 	- Technophobia may not have existed as much as we thought: https://archive.is/9asWB